yuvalmGS/gigaspaces-wiki-jekyll/xap97/archive-container.markdown

 The takeMultiple operations are performed on the configured [GigaSpace](./the-gigaspace-interface.html) bean (in this case, if working in a clustered topology, it is performed directly on the cluster member).
 The archive operation is performed on the bean that implements the ArchiveOpertaionHandler interface, in this case the CassandraArchiveOperationHandler bean.

-For a  real-world example consult the streaming-bigdata example :
+For a  real-world example consult the streaming big data example :

 - [Big-Data example spring xml file](https://github.com/CloudifySource/cloudify-recipes/blob/master/apps/streaming-bigdata/processor/src/main/resources/META-INF/spring/pu.xml)
 - [Custom Archive Container template and error handler](https://github.com/CloudifySource/cloudify-recipes/blob/master/apps/streaming-bigdata/processor/src/main/java/org/openspaces/bigdata/processor/TweetArchiveFilter.java )